top of page

 Search

-Roadside Checks by the DVLA and Police in the UK: What You Need to Know
+Understanding Caravan Checks in the UK: What You Need to Know

 Why Do Caravan Checks Happen?

-• Confirm that the driver is licensed to tow
+• Confirm Licensing: Officers verify that the driver has the appropriate license to tow.

-These checks help keep everyone on the road safe—and ensure that caravan owners are responsible and compliant.
+These checks are vital for keeping everyone safe on the road and ensuring that caravan owners are responsible and compliant.

 Who Performs These Checks?